maliahavlicek/go-hrvatska/README.md

 ### Testing Results
 During manual unit testing, it was noticed that the imagery retrieved from google's places API was hitting the Query Limit.
 To overcome this issue, the findImage call within maps.js BuildMapContent function was wrapped in a setTimout.

+When adding the start over functionality, the user was going to the hero-banner view, not the select trip view.
+I had to change the trip view to have mustFolow false.

+Detailed maps sometimes had pins in the sea versus land despite pulling values from google.com/maps url parameters.
+I ended up using Sygic Maps to collect accurate values.

+When building out my trips constant, I would often miss a closing bracket or comma.
+I used the JSON validator many times to quickly identify the problems.

+EmailJS has a limit oj the size of the email sent via the free service.
+I opted for the challenge of sending a larger email and registered for th $5 tier.
+By embedding imagery in emails, I had to add a lot of jquery and inline styles to provide a coherent email that matches the website version.

+When unit testing, I noticed EmailJS allows you to send bad email addresses, rather than  build validation logic, I used Bootstrap 4.0's build in by changing my input form to match an example in their documentation.

 ## Deployment
 Note: The coding for the project was done in PyCharm in a local environment with default configurations as it only requires javascript, CSS and HTML files.
 This website is